 Sources: *U.S. Bureau of Labor Statistics

-Aspiring dentists enroll in a dental school accredited by the American Dental Association.
+You should enroll in a dental school accredited by the American Dental Association.
 Dental colleges offer either a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD).
-Prospective students must submit Dental Admission Test (DAT) scores with their application.
+You must submit Dental Admission Test (DAT) scores with your application.

-DDS degree programs cover four years of in-class, pre-clinical and clinical instruction.
+DDS degree programs cover four years of in-class, pre-clinical, and clinical instruction.
 The first two years are devoted to lab and class instruction.
-Courses may include oral pathology, dental diagnosis and dental treatment techniques.
-In the last two years, students typically complete a dental rotation externship, which is usually conducted in dental clinics and allow students to treat patients under supervision.
+Courses may include oral pathology, dental diagnosis, and dental treatment techniques.
+In the last two years, students typically complete a dental rotation externship, which is usually conducted in the dental clinics and allow students to treat patients under supervision.

-In addition to general dentistry, dental schools typically offer specialized areas of study, such as oral and maxillofacial surgery, orthodontics or pediatric dentistry.
-These postgraduate programs generally take an additional 2-6 years to complete, depending on the chose specialty, and may include a residency.
+In addition to general dentistry, dental schools typically offer specialized areas of study, such as oral and maxillofacial surgery, orthodontics, or pediatric dentistry.
+These postgraduate programs generally take an additional 2-6 years to complete, depending on the chosen specialty, and may include a residency.

 Employment Outlook and Salary Information

-The BLS predicts a 16% increase in the employment of dentists between the years 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) predicted an 18% increase in the employment of dentists between the years of 2014 and 2024.
 This increase was attributed to a rise in the demand for dental services for the aging population.
-The BLS noted that dentists earned a median annual salary of $105,520 as of May 2013.
+The BLS noted that dentists earn a median annual salary of $152,700 as of May 2015.